Ianfeather/ianfeather.co.uk/src/site/posts/ten-reasons-we-switched-from-an-icon-font-to-svg.md

 Admittedly this may be a result of how we created and managed our icon glyphs but we always found them awkward to position exactly how we wanted (and in a consistent fashion cross browser).
 We resorted to line height hacks and absolute/relative positioning to get them just right and it was difficult to come up with an abstraction that worked consistently.

 With SVG we've found the placement much more willing.
-We use background-size: cover and simply resize the element to ensure consistency across browsers.
+We use background-size: cover and resize the element to ensure consistency across browsers.

 ## 8. Multi-colour icons